DataBiosphere/toil/docs/running/running.rst

 ``setup`` really only does two things.
 First it writes to the logs using :func:`Job.FileStore.logToMaster` and then calls :func:`addChildJobFn`.
 Child jobs run directly after the current job.
 This function turns the 'job function' ``down`` into an actual job and passes in the inputs including an optional resource requirement, ``memory``.
 The job doesn't actually get run until the call to :func:`Job.rv`.
-Once the job ``down`` finishes, it's output is returned here.
+Once the job ``down`` finishes, its output is returned here.

 Now we can look at what ``down`` does.